Musashi1584/ModEverythingReloaded/ModEverythingReloaded/ReadMe.txt

 THIS MOD DOES NOT ADD ANY SLOT.
 IT JUST TWEAKS THE UI THAT YOU CAN MOD ITEMS OTHER THAN PRIMARY WEAPONS THIS IS BECAUSE ITS A META MOD NOT A GAMEPLAY MOD[/b]

+If you want to change the number of slots for weapons you can use [url=steamcommunity.com/sharedfiles/filedetails/?id=1171964288]Configure Upgrade Slots[/url]

 Mod really everything!